Seteeri/Particle/README.md

 and creators, or any computing situation dealing with integrating information across various domains.

-Eventually, I would like to implement a different interface for the less programmatically inclined users, starting with people that are familiar with the MS Office suite, which may be considered ubiquitious to the average user.
+I would like to implement a different interface for the less programmatically inclined users, starting with people that are familiar with the MS Office suite, which may be considered ubiquitious to the average user.

+Finally, my hope is to get the software onto a mobile platform, such as the Librem 5 (should it be successful...).

 ## The Inspiration